 power factor = P / S

 For example, a power factor of 0.87 means that 87% of the current you supply to the circuit is performing real work.
 The rest of the power - 13%, to be exact - has to be provided to make up for the reactive power.
-Knowing how to calculate power factor might be useful, e.g., in computations regarding power generators.
+Knowing how to calculate the power factor might be useful, e.g., in computations regarding power generators, covered in our Generator power calculator.

 How to calculate the power factor?

-The power factor can also be calculated using the power triangle.
+You can also calculate the power factor using the power triangle.
 Using the principles of trigonometry, you can write it down as

 P / S = cos φ